fernando2393-UC3M/HEURISTICS/README.md

-# HEURISTICS
+# Heuristics and Optimization

-Different practices from the subject Heuristics and Optimization from the UC3M.
+Projects of the UC3M Heuristics and Optimization course.